© OSSERVATORE ROMANO/Reuters/Corbis

 A conclave begins no earlier than 15 days and no later than 20 days after the pope's death.
 Cardinals participating in conclave stay in St. Martha's House, a hospice inside the Vatican that has 130 rooms.
 Arrangements are made to ensure that the cardinals are not approached as they are transported between St. Martha's and the Sistine Chapel.

 - Any cardinal who turns 80 before the day the Papacy is vacated, either by death or resignation, cannot take part in the election.
-Currently, 135 cardinals are eligible to vote under this rule (15 of those 135 would be disqualified from the vote because the limit is 120).
+Currently, 107 cardinals are eligible to vote because of the age limitation.

 - A two-thirds-plus-one majority is required to elect a pope.